MLD (Manual Lymphatic Drainage)

 MLD involves gently and lightly manipulating specific areas of your body to help lymph move from a swollen area to a less swollen area.
 It is an integral part of Complete Decongestive Therapy (CDT).

-MLD is performed by a qualified MLD practitioner using hand movements to help move lymph.
+Manual Lymphatic Drainage is performed by a qualified MLD practitioner using hand movements to help move lymph.
 Sometimes, the therapist might use a deep oscillation machine to help facilitate lymph movement and enhance healing.
 Some beauty or holistic therapy clinics offer lymphatic drainage massage for relaxation.
 They should not be confused with MLD treatments offered by MLD therapists trained to treat people with lymphoedema, lipoedema, and other health problems.

 WHAT IS COMPLETE DECONGESTIVE THERAPY (CDT)?